Chanel Iman Is Engaged to the New York Giants' Sterling Shepard

 Supermodel Chanel Iman is engaged to New York Giants' Sterling Shepard.
 The beauty took to Instagram on Saturday to share the happy news with 1.4 million fans.

-The 27-year-old posted the photo of her main man on one knee with the caption, "A night full of tears of happiness I’m beyond excited to spend the rest of my life with you @sterl_shep3 you are my soulmate, my best friend, my everything!
+The model posted the photo of her main man on one knee with the caption, "A night full of tears of happiness I’m beyond excited to spend the rest of my life with you @sterl_shep3 you are my soulmate, my best friend, my everything!
 Can’t wait to be your Mrs."

+A source tells E!
+News that the 24-year-old Giants wide receiver proposed to Iman at the couple's home in New Jersey last night on her 27th birthday.
+Her ring is rose gold and features a round diamond.

+The sourced added that after the surprise proposal, the athlete told his new fiancée that they were just going to go to dinner and then he surprised her again when he brought her to Spin Ping Pong NYC where all her friends and family were.

 The Victoria's Secret Angel has been dating the Giants wide receiver just over a year.
 In August, the two appeared in the campaign for New Era’s Official NFL Sideline Collection.